Learn About Medical Liens and What They Mean for Your Case

 What is a medical lien or hospital lien?

-In a personal injury lawsuit where you have been compensated for an injury—for example, if your insurance company paid for some portion of your medical bills through your insurance plan—the party who initially covered your medical expenses may be legally entitled to recoup their cost from the settlement provided.
-This is referred to as a medical lien, or a claim on your settlement award from an insurance company requesting payment for services rendered by your medical institution.
+In a personal injury lawsuit where you have been compensated for an injury—for example, if your insurance company paid for some of your medical bills through your insurance plan—the party who initially covered your medical expenses may be legally entitled to recoup their cost from the settlement provided.
+This is referred to as a medical lien or a claim on your settlement award from an insurance company requesting payment for services rendered by your medical institution.

 Your insurance company may have paid for medical treatment, surgery, follow-up hospital care, pain medication, or other medical expenses.
 If these expenses are linked to your personal injury claim, the insurance company is entitled to a percentage of your compensation.